-Examples of such behaviour could include (KCSiE, 2023 Paragraph 425), but are not limited to:
+Examples of such behaviour could include (KCSiE, 2024 Paragraph 433), but are not limited to:

-- being over friendly with children
+- 1. Being over friendly with children

-- · having favourites
+- 2. Having favourites

-- taking photographs of children on their mobile phone, contrary to school policy
+- 3. Taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door
+- 4. Engaging with a child on a one-to-one basis in a secluded area or behind a closed door

-- humiliating students
+- 5. Humiliating pupils

-Headlands School has an open and transparent culture in which all concerns about all adults working in or on behalf of the School/College are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the School/College are clear about, and act within, appropriate professional boundaries, and in accordance with our ethos and values.
+Headlands School has an open and transparent culture in which all concerns about all adults working in or on behalf of the School/College are dealt with promptly and appropriately.
+This enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the School/College are clear about, and act within, appropriate professional boundaries, and in accordance with our ethos and values.

-A 'Low-Level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in, or on behalf of, the School may have acted in a way that is inconsistent with expectations and the Staff Code of Conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO.
+A 'Low-Level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in, or on behalf of, the School/College may have acted in a way that is inconsistent with expectations and the Staff Code of Conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO.